 Using the Standards of Audio Description

-The audio describer uses breaks in action to narrate the visual material for the attendee with a visual disability.
+The audio describer uses breaks in the action to narrate the visual material for the attendee with a visual disability.
 This ensures that everyone can attend an event together and everyone can understand the action.
 Our audio describers are trained volunteers using the standards of audio description developed by the American Council of the Blind, the leader in this field.

 This program promotes equity and compliance with the federal Americans with Disabilities Act.